How to develop buyer personas for manufacturing

 So you’ve got your buyer persona profiles, now what?

-Your Marketing team can use them to create content and campaigns that make a difference.
-Your buyer personas are illustrative of the needs, interests, fears and aspirations of your ideal customers.
+Your Marketing team can use them to create content for your target customer and campaigns that make a difference.
+Your buyer personas illustrate your ideal customers' needs, interests, fears and aspirations.
 The profiles you create for each will be bursting with opportunities for content that will respond to those aspects.
-You can learn more in our blog post: How to map content to the B2B buyer's journey.

 Summary

 Buyer personas are helpful for creating a common language between your Sales and Marketing teams so you can attract, engage and convert leads into customers.
+And they are essential for a B2B marketer pursuing manufacturing marketing and content marketing success.

 Katie Hughes